 Instead of spending just to flex, I found joy in:

-✔ Free outdoor adventures (beach walks, mountain hikes—thank you, Philippines!)
+✔ Free outdoor adventures (beach/bay walks, trail, and bukid me-time—thank you, Philippines!)

 ✔ Minimalist living (less stuff, less stress)